keep-starknet-strange/poseidon-rs/README.md

   <img src="docs/images/rm-poseidon-fig-1.svg">
 </div>

+A sponge supports 2 operations: it can either absorb field elements or squeeze elements out.

-To absorb a message of $r$ elements, the sponge adds it to its state’s $r$ first components and applies the poseidon-permutation, leaving the sponge in a new state (see [Fig2](#figure-2-absorption)).
+To absorb a message of $r$ elements, the sponge adds the message to its outer state and applies the poseidon-permutation, leaving the sponge in a new state (see [Fig2](#figure-2-absorption)).
 More elements can be absorbed at will.

-To squeeze elements out, the sponge returns all or a part of its state and applies the Poseidon-permutation to its state.
+To squeeze elements out, the sponge returns all or a part of its outer state and applies the Poseidon-permutation to its state.

+To hash a message, we first absorb it entirely and then squeeze the required number of elements out.

+>The inner state is opaque: inputs don't directly modify it and it is never part of outputs.
+It is essential for security.

 <div align="center">